-- 1. Approval for investments and expenditures related to the Regal Project pursuant to Minn.
+- Approval for investments and expenditures related to the Boswell Solar Project and the Boswell Interconnector pursuant to Minn.
 Stat. § 216B.1645.
-Minnesota Power's development of this 119.50 MW solar project will facilitate compliance under the requirements under Minn.
+Minnesota Power's development of this 85 MW solar project will facilitate compliance under the requirements under Minn.
 Stat. § 216B.1691. - 2.
-Approval to include associated costs to the existing Renewable Resources Factor under its Renewable Resources Rider.
+Approval to include associated costs in the existing Renewable Resources Factor under its Renewable Resources Rider.

 Minnesota Power's commitment to diversifying its power supply and supporting renewable energy options is guided by the Company's 2021 Integrated Resource Plan ("IRP") and its climate related goals in its EnergyForward resource strategy.
-In 1906, Minnesota Power got its start by harnessing the clean, emission-free hydro energy generated by the St. Louis River near Duluth,
+In 1906, Minnesota Power got its start by harnessing the clean, emission-free hydro energy generated by the St. Louis River near Duluth, Minnesota.
+Today, Minnesota Power utilizes a diverse combination of resources and has nearly tripled its renewable energy generation since 2014.
+The Company is continuing its leadership in the renewable energy space and ALLETE is the largest investor in renewable energy of any investor-owned utility in the country for its size.
+The Boswell Solar Project is an integral part of Minnesota Power's progress towards meeting both the Carbon Free Standard ("CFS") and Renewable Energy Standard ("RES") and an example of its ongoing commitment to reinvest in host communities.

-&lt;sup>2 Docket No. E-015/RP-21-33
+&lt;sup>3 Docket No. E-015/RP-21-33